boltzmann-brain/hugo-homepage/content/papers.md

 draft: false
 ---

 A list of published papers and preprints in feminist philosophy and philosophy of physics.
+You can also view a copy of my academic CV [here](https://www.dropbox.com/s/w1rzcljaubkzftx/cv.pdf?dl=0).

 ## Philosophy of Quantum Field Theory